Bruno Mars Live

-American singer-songwriter Bruno Mars toured Australia, Asia, South America and North America from 2022 to 2024.
-Spanning fifty-eight dates across sixteen countries, the tour began on October 14, 2022, in Sydney, Australia, and concluded on November 5, 2024, in Belo Horizonte, Brazil.
+American singer-songwriter Bruno Mars embarked on a promotional concert tour across Australia, Asia, North America, and South America from 2022 to 2024.
+The tour spanned 59 dates in 16 countries, beginning on October 14, 2022, in Sydney, Australia, and concluding on November 5, 2024, in Belo Horizonte, Brazil.
+Loosely grouped under the title Bruno Mars Live, the singer performed 43 reported shows under the banner, which collectively sold nearly two million tickets.

 Background

-Mars announced various international shows individually throughout 2022 to 2024.
+Mars announced several international shows separately between 2022 and 2024.
 The Sydney shows were announced in August 2022, the Osaka and 2022 Tokyo shows were announced in September 2022, the Seoul and Bulacan shows were announced in April 2023, the Tbilisi and Tel Aviv shows were announced in June 2023, the 2024 Tokyo shows were announced in July 2023, the AlUla show was announced in September 2023, the Bangkok and Singapore shows were announced in January 2024, the Inglewood shows were announced in April 2024, to commemorate the opening of the Intuit Dome, and the Kaohsiung, Jakarta and Kuala Lumpur shows were announced in June 2024.
-All shows, except the Inglewood shows, were held at stadiums or equivalent-sized venues.
-The Inglewood shows were the tour's only shows in the United States; Mars continued to perform shows for the Bruno Mars at Park MGM residency in Las Vegas during the course of the tour.
+All shows except the Inglewood dates were held at stadiums or similarly sized venues.

+Mars also continued to perform concerts for his Bruno Mars at Park MGM residency in Las Vegas during the tour.
+The 115 reported residency shows sold 2,218,000 tickets and grossed $359.8 million.

 Mars performed in Tel Aviv on October 4, 2023.
-A second show, scheduled on October 7, was cancelled due to a October 7 attacks that had occurred earlier on the same day.
+A second show, scheduled for October 7, was canceled because of the Hamas-led attack on Israel that occurred that day.

-In 2023, Mars amassed the highest-grossing concerts by an international artist in South Korea history, with $5.572 million each night at Olympic Stadium in Seoul on June 17-18, 2023.
+In 2023, Mars achieved the highest-grossing concerts by an international artist in South Korean history, grossing $5.572 million each night at Olympic Stadium in Seoul on June 17 and 18.

-As of 2024, Mars has the biggest box office report with $43.5 million from 322,000 tickets sold at Tokyo Dome in Tokyo on January 11-21.
+As of 2024, Mars held the largest box office report for Tokyo Dome, grossing $43.5 million from 322,000 tickets sold for shows in Tokyo from January 11 to 21.

-As of 2025, a total of 29 concerts were performed in Asia.
-Of the aforementioned shows, Mars was able to sell a total of 1,301,445 (98.58%) tickets and had a revenue of $179,140,000.
+As of 2025, Mars had performed 29 concerts in Asia on the tour.
+Those shows sold 1,301,445 tickets, or 98.58% of available capacity, and grossed $179,140,000.

-He also has the biggest box office report in Indonesian history, with $21.5 million from 142,000 tickets sold in 3 shows at International Stadium in Jakarta.
-The tour is the second highest-grossing tour by a Western artist in Asian history, with $179.1 million in 29 shows, only behind Coldplay's Music of the Spheres World Tour.
+He also held the largest box office report in Indonesian history, grossing $21.5 million from 142,000 tickets sold across three shows at Jakarta International Stadium.
+The tour is the second-highest-grossing tour by a Western artist in Asian history, with $179.1 million from 29 shows, behind only Coldplay's Music of the Spheres World Tour.

-The Bruno Mars Live tour grossed a total of $312,801,742 and sold a total of 2,497,449 tickets.
-It became his second highest tour to gross over $300 million in ticket sales in 54 shows.
-The year of 2024, is the most successful calendar year of Mars career, with $280.1 million from 1,986,709 tickets sold across 60 shows.
+Bruno Mars Live grossed $312,801,742 and sold 2,497,449 tickets.
+It became Mars's second tour to gross more than $300 million in ticket sales, doing so across 54 shows.
+The year 2024 was the most successful calendar year of Mars's touring career, with $280.1 million grossed from 1,986,709 tickets sold across 60 shows.